DSD-ESDC-EDSC/pass/README.md

 - CSV file that stores your POIs, this file should at least have two columns for longitude and latitude, AKA 'supply'
 - Optional: a more granular geographic data file + population for calculating mean-weighted centroids to represent the demand locations more precisely

 7. Modify `modules/config.json` so that it reflects your data.
-Please refer to the wiki to learn more on how to update the config.json ** TO COMPLETE **
+Please refer to the [pass_config markdown](static/docs/pass_config) for more information on how to properly prepare `config.json`
 8. Now you have to initialize and build the database based on your data, which can be accomplished by running `modules/db_init.py`; however, before running this Python script, you will need to initialize local or web-based API for calculating distance matrix.
+To learn more about how to set up the API for calculating a distance matrix, refer to the [pass_distance_matrix_api markdown](static/docs/pass_distance_matrix_api.md)
-9. Run `modules/db_init.py` to initialize your database, this could take a while depending on how large your data is.
+9. Run `modules/db_init.py` to initialize your database, this could take a while depending on how large your data is
+10. Confirm your database has three populated data tables: `demand`, `poi`, and `distance_matrix_car`

 # Run